canonical/lp-to-jira/README.md

 ```

 # lp-to-jira-report
-Python helper script that produce reports listing all the bugs in a given project that have been imported with lp-to-jira
+Python helper script that produces report listing all the bugs in a given project that have been imported with lp-to-jira.

-(issues that have LP#1234567 in their titles)
+(issues that have LP #1234567 in their titles)
 This report will show JIRA status for the issues and LP status for the related LP bugs in all impacted series.

 ## Usage: